 Issuing shares is the primary method of raising funds for companies.
 Shares are the owned securities, and share capital is the owned capital.
 Generally, the capital of the company is divided into a number of equal units, i.e. shares.
 It describes the holder’s right to the specified amount of the company’s share capital.

-Conversely, debenture implies a long term instrument showing the debt of the company towards the external party.
-It yields a definite rate of interest, issued by the company, may or may not be secured against assets, i.e. stock.
+Conversely, debenture implies a long-term instrument showing the company’s debt towards the external party.
+It yields a definite rate of interest, issued by the company and may or may not be secured against assets like stock and debtors.

 Content: Shares Vs Debentures